deolyneast-ship-it/ByteExchange/README.md

 Disclaimer: ByteExchange does not facilitate real cryptocurrency trading or financial transactions.

 This version looks professional for GitHub and matches your project brief while using the name **ByteExchange** instead of OpenEx.
-I
+It also sounds production-ready for submission.